ARMmbed/mbed-os-example-ble/README.md

 ![](./resources/official_armmbed_example_badge.png)
 # BLE Examples
 This repo contains a collection of BLE example applications based on mbed OS and built with [mbed-cli](https://github.com/ARMmbed/mbed-cli).
 Each example subdirectory contains a separate mbed-cli module meant for building an executable.

-Please browse to subdirectories for specific documentation.
+Please browse to subdirectories for descriptions of the examples and any additional instructions on running them.

 Getting Started
 ===============